Updated: Feb 1

-Words can’t always express our thoughts and feelings alone, and only art will do, whether that be creating or observing, as it offers us a alternate look at the world.
-If we’re focussing on creating, then it can be used as a potent tool in unpicking things that we don’t fully understand.
-New exhibition Illuminating the Self at Hatton Gallery in Newcastle upon Tyne is doing just that by responding to powerful new research from Newcastle University about epilepsy.
+Words can’t always deliver our thoughts and feelings alone, and only art will suffice, whether that be creating or observing, offering an alternate look at subjects in the world.
+If we focus on creating, then it can be used as a potent tool in unpicking things that we can not comprehend.
+Exhibition Illuminating the Self at Hatton Gallery in Newcastle upon Tyne is doing just that by responding to powerful research from Newcastle University about epilepsy.
 The world-class CANDO project is developing an alternative treatment for epilepsy by using a light implant in the brain to help prevent seizures.
 Artists Andrew Carnie and Susan Aldworth have been moved greatly by the project, focussing on hidden aspects by studying the inner workings of the brain and addressing the feelings of people with the condition.

-Although it could look simple on the surface, it simply is not.
-Out of the Blue has much to explore.
+Although it could look simple on the surface, any complexity is explained clearly through action.
 The garments are attached to pulleys and motors, which move in patterns until they are fully aligned and then fall to the floor.
-Slowly, they then move back to how they were at the beginning.
+Almost ghostly, they drift back to how their position at the beginning.
 Again, this is a visual representation of a seizure, making the audience able to digest and fathom what happens to the person experiencing it.
 Science and art are hand in hand here.
 Not only have they brought epilepsy and the CANDO project to a wider audience, but they have also found a way to communicate while holding artistic integrity.
 You leave with empathetic knowledge.

 Article by Beverley Knight